google/go-attestation/README.md

 ## Status

-Go-Attestation is under active development.
-Expect
-API changes at any time.
+Go-Attestation is has reached initial maturity.
+It supports the initial design goals and is actively used at Google.
+It is still under development, and API changes may occur at any time.
+One caveat is that support for Windows is still relatively immature compared to support for Linux.

 Please note that this is not an official Google product.